MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-azure-active-directory.md

 At a minimum, you must configure the BackupDirectory setting to the value 1 (backup passwords to Azure Active Directory).

-If you don't configure the AdministratorAccountName setting, Windows LAPS defaults to managing the default built-in local Administrator account.
+If you don't configure the AdministratorAccountName setting, Windows LAPS defaults to managing the default built-in local administrator account.
 This built-in account is automatically identified by its well-known relative identifier (RID) and should never be identified by name.
-The name of the built-in local Administrator account varies depending on the default locale of the device.
+The name of the built-in local administrator account varies depending on the default locale of the device.

 If you want to configure a custom local administrator account, you should configure the AdministratorAccountName setting with the name of that account.